A closer look at dark matter production in exponential growth scenarios: Acknowledgements

 \section{{Acknowledgements}}

-I would like to acknowledge Enrico Bertuzzo, Renata Zukanovich Funchal and Fernanda Lima Matos for helpful discussions.
-I would also like to thank the fruitful discussions at the journal club seminars of IMSc and IFUSP, where I presented part of this work.
-I would also like to thank Shivam Gola for collaboration in the preliminary stage of this work.
+We would like to acknowledge the anonymous referee for his/her valuable suggestions.
+We would further like to thank Genevieve Belanger, Enrico Bertuzzo, Deeptak Biswas, Renata Zukanovich Funchal, Fernanda Lima Matos, Sreerup Raychaudhuri and Vinay Vaibhav for helpful discussions.
+We would also like to thank the fruitful discussions at the journal club seminars of IMSc and IFUSP, where part of this work was presented.
+The computational resources at IFUSP were instrumental in performing this analysis.
+We would also like to acknowledge the participation of Shivam Gola in the preliminary stage of this work.
 The work is funded by the fellowship support from FAPESP under contract 2022/04399-4.